What Can Be Done When Charged With a Major Traffic Ticket?

 Traffic tickets of the major charges type pose serious consequences involving substantial fines plus victim surcharges as well as demerit points that may be 'the straw that breaks the camels back' resulting in a license suspension.
 Additionally, a major charge may result in substantially increased insurance rates including the potential for loss of access to standard insurance market and substitute placement into the highly priced 'Facility Association'.

-Can Being Found Guilty For a Traffic Ticket Result in Loss of Insurance Coverage?
-A Guilty Plea or Conviction For Certain Types of Driving Violations,...Learn More
+Can a Traffic Ticket Void Insurance Coverage?
+A Guilty Plea or Conviction For Certain Types of Driving Violations, Meaning Traffic Tickets, May Result In a...Learn More